 Credit is assigned on the basis of one hour for each lecture or recitation hour a week, or its equivalent in laboratory hours, for a semester of 15 weeks.
 The amount of credit for each course is indicated on current course schedules.
-The student is responsible for checking their own records to make sure that they do does not repeat a course.
+The student is responsible for checking their own records to make sure they do not repeat a course.